CONSTITUTION AND BYLAWS

 Report of President

-Report of the Recording Secretary
+Report of Secretary

-Report of the Treasurer
+Report of Treasurer

-Unfinished Business
+Unfinished business

-New Business
+New business

 Adjournment